About

 • World travel and learning about other cultures

-BIO Dr. A. Lynne Wagner is a Caring Science Scholar, Caritas Coach®, Watson Caring Science Institute Faculty Associate, HeartMath Certified Trainer, Nurse Educator-Consultant for mentoring and caring practice, and a volunteer in the Medical Reserve Corps.
+Dr. A. Lynne Wagner is a Caring Science Scholar, Caritas Coach®, Watson Caring Science Institute Faculty Associate, HeartMath Certified Trainer, Nurse Educator-Consultant for mentoring and caring practice, and a volunteer in the Medical Reserve Corps.
 Her nursing career spans over 50 years, including clinical nursing; Staff Education; Family Nurse Practitioner; private practice of Lamaze Childbirth Education, honored as a Fellow of the American College of Childbirth Education; and over 20 years in Nursing Education.
 Presently, Lynne serves as mentor/advisor to nurses and doctoral students, and offers presentations and workshops on Caring practices founded in Caring Science.
 Her research and publications focus on a caring-mentoring model; reflective practice; aesthetic ways of knowing self and others through storytelling/narrative, poetry, & photography.
 Her 2015 book, Four Seasons of Grieving, was awarded ANA Book of the Year 1st place in Palliative/Hospice category.
 Lynne was awarded the 2018 ANA Massachusetts Mary A. Manning Mentoring Award and the 2022 International Association of Human Caring’s Legacy of Caring Award.
 Lynne is a published poet, a world traveler, and loves to spend time with her family and in nature.

 Danielle Leone-Sheehan, PhD, RN